-- Should anything happen to he or his wife, his kids know where the money in that account goes.
-Building a cultural of philanthropy is an important component of parenting.
+- Should anything happen to him or his wife, his kids know where the money in that account goes.
+Building a culture of philanthropy is an important component of parenting.

 Since then, Craig and his wife, know they are hundreds of miles away from Zambia, but they are connected – simply a prayer or receiving a letter is a gift beyond measure.
 By setting this money aside, they have put their faith forward, knowing that the Lord blesses them and their 12 Zambian children.

 Why did you decide to set up a separate bank account for your sponsored children?